 Gold typically performs well during periods characterized by low interest rates and uncertainty.

 Like Treasury bonds, gold is a safe haven asset, so traders often buy gold when they are worried about the global economy.

 Industrial Use of Gold

-Gold has more uses than you think.
-It’s an integral component of many sophisticated electronics, computing equipment, and high-end audio/video equipment.
-Gold also has a variety of industrial uses.
+Beyond cash value, gold is an integral component of many sophisticated electronics, computing equipment, and high-end audio/video equipment.

-The vast majority of gold is held for value, but fluctuations in industrial demand for the element can have some effect on prices.
+The vast majority of gold is held for value, but fluctuations in industrial demand for the element can affect prices.

 How To Get Exposure To Gold

-You can also trade gold futures through your broker, but margins are relatively high.
+It’s also possible to trade gold futures through a broker, but margins are relatively high.